Helping a Friend

 Try to avoid the natural urge to fix it or make it better.
 It is only by experiencing the pain that they move toward healing.

 Often times daily tasks can seem overwhelming.
 It's helpful to offer to do specific tasks such as prepare a meal, mow a lawn, grocery shop, run errands, rather than make the general statement "let me know what I can do to help."

 Attend the funeral if possible, remain available long afterwards.
 Brief visits, telephone calls, and personal notes helps your friend to know you are there for them long after the death.

 Use the name of the person who has died.

-Using their name helps you friend know you have not forgotten this person and can be comforting to hear the name of their loved one.
+Using their name helps your friend know you have not forgotten this person and can be comforting.
 It also helps your friend know you are someone who understands the significance of the loss in their life.

 Be attentive to holidays and significant dates.

 It's natural for your friend to experience difficulties during special occasions.
 These events emphasize the absence of the person who has died.
 Recognize that these times are naturally difficult and provide reassurance that what they are feeling is normal.